AccessMap/accessmap/README.md

 # AccessMap

-This repo contains all of the infrastructure needed to create and run AccessMap except for the data, which can be generated using the `accessmap-data` repo.
+This repo contains all of the infrastructure needed to create and run AccessMap except for the data, which can be generated using the `opensidewalks-data` repo.
 These are the AccessMap-specific software projects used to deploy AccessMap:

 - [AccessMap Web App (React-based)](https://github.com/accessmap/accessmap-webapp)